Caspian (band): Touring and On Circles: 2018–2021

 In May 2019, Caspian announced they were headed to the studio to record their next record.
-In a social media post, the band indicated they would be in studio for the month.
+In a social media post, the band indicated they would be working there for the rest of the month.
 The initial recording was completed in late-May 2019.
 On June 11, 2019, longtime friend and collaborator, Justin Forrest, became the new drummer.
 Forrest had been touring with the band since 2018.

 On Circles was released January 24, 2020.

-On March 25, 2020, many of the band members were involved with a Q+A on Reddit and handled well over 250 unique questions.
+On March 25, 2020, many of the band members were involved with a Q+A on Reddit and answered over 250 unique questions.
 Pairing up with Audiotree, who had filmed the Cabot Theater show, the band did a 24-hour "ticketed" stream of the show on 30 September 2020.
 Fans that bought "virtual tickets" were provided a code and a 24-hour window to watch the show as often as they'd like.
-Prior to the first airing (and during), Jamieson, Ashburn and Zubkov were all part of the live chat with fans.
+Prior to the first airing (and during), Jamieson, Ashburn and Zubkovs were all part of the live chat with fans.
 The band wanted the event to "feel like an actual concert", having said there is no plan to release the show other than this one-off event.
 The following day, Jamieson and Burke-Moran did an Instagram Live session to further engage fans.

 The album, On Circles, was nominated for the "Best Recording Package" Grammy Award.
 Jordan Butcher was the art director for the album.
 The demos for On Circles were released via Bandcamp for just a 24-hour period in May, 2021.

 Departure of Erin Burke-Moran and future performances end of 2022

 In the summer of 2021, guitarist Erin Burke-Moran announced his departure from the band.

 Caspian performed two gigs at The Sinclair, in Cambridge, MA on 30 September and 1 October.
 Guitarist Calvin Joss performed the Burke-Moran guitar sections.
 They had a few shows in the US in November where they opened for Murder By Death twice and were supported by Holy Fawn twice.

 A few weeks after the short tour Wrapped guitarist Phillip Jamieson announced a "Covers" album, aptly titled "Covers Vol. 1."
 The 8 track collection was uploaded to his Bandcamp page and Jamieson noted: %100 of all proceeds will be donated to the Petey Greene Program (PGP), a Massachusetts organization that recruits volunteers to support the academic goals of incarcerated and formerly incarcerated people.

 In April 2022, the band played two shows in support of the Converge collaboration "Bloodmoon".
 June 2022 saw the band do a quick North American run of shows (6 total) with Arms and Sleepers as support.
 On the final night of the tour during the bands soundcheck the venue had electrical issues.
-A last minute update found the band in another venue, but happily wrapping up the tour.
+The band was moved to another venue last minute, wrapping up the tour with no further concerns.
 The band had a larger European run of shows (approx. 17) over the summer of 2022.